Anton Webern: Refuge and death in Mittersill

-The Weberns assisted Schoenberg's eldest son, Georg, during the war; with the Red Army's April 1945 arrival imminent, they gave him their Mödling apartment, the property and childhood home of Webern's son-in-law Benno Mattl.
+The Weberns assisted Schoenberg's eldest son, Georg, during the war, and with the Red Army's April 1945 arrival imminent, they gave him their Mödling apartment, the childhood home of Webern's son-in-law Benno Mattel.
 (Note: Schoenberg was unable to secure Georg's emigration despite many attempts.
 Between the Russian–German language barrier and Nazi munitions and propaganda in the apartment's storeroom, Georg was held and nearly executed as a Nazi spy but was able to convince a German-speaking Jewish officer otherwise.
 Georg and his family remained there until 1969.)
 Georg later told Krasner that Webern "felt he'd betrayed his best friends."
 The Weberns fled west, resorting to traveling partly on foot to Mittersill to rejoin their family of "17 persons pressed together in the smallest possible space".

-On the night of 15 Sept.
-1945, Webern was outside smoking when he was shot and killed by a US soldier in an apparent accident.
-He had been following Thomas Mann's work, which the Nazis had burned, noting in 1944 that Mann had finished Joseph and His Brothers.
-In his last notebook entry, Webern quoted Rainer Maria Rilke: "Who speaks of victory?
+On the night of 15 September 1945, in Allied-occupied Austria, Webern was smoking outside alone.
+U.S. soldier Raymond Bell of North Carolina fatally shot him, claiming self-defense after bumping into him (Bell later expressed guilt and died of alcoholism in 1955).
+The soldiers were there on a sting operation, as Mattel had sought food, cigars, coffee, and U.S. dollars from them on the black market amid widespread hunger and rationing.
+Webern had been following Thomas Mann's suppressed work, noting in 1944 that Mann had finished Joseph and His Brothers.
+His last notebook entry quoted Rainer Maria Rilke: "Who speaks of victory?
 To endure is everything."
 (Note: Webern had not set Rilke's work since Op.
 8. Schoenberg dedicated a 1915 setting of Rilke's "Alle, welche dich suchen", Op.
 22/ii, to Webern.)

-Webern's wife Minna suffered final years of grief, poverty, and loneliness as friends and family continued emigrating.
+Webern's wife Wilhelmine ("Minna") endured final years of grief, poverty, and loneliness as friends and family continued emigrating.
 She wished Webern had lived to see more success.
-With the abolition of Entartete Kunst policies, Alfred Schlee solicited her for hidden manuscripts; thus Opp.
-17, 24–25, and 29–31 were published.
-She worked to get Webern's 1907 Piano Quintet published via Kurt List.

-In 1947 she wrote Diez, now in the US, that by 1945 Webern was "firmly resolved to go to England".
-Likewise, in 1946 she wrote DJ Bach in London: "How difficult the last eight years had been for him. ...
+Alfred Schlee asked her for the hidden manuscripts of Opp.
+17, 24–25, and 29–31 to publish, and she worked to get Webern's 1907 Piano Quintet published via Kurt List.
+In 1947 she wrote to Diez, now in the U.S., that by 1945 Webern was "firmly resolved to go to England".
+Likewise, in 1946 she wrote to D. Bach in London: "How difficult the last eight years had been for him. ...
 [H]e had only the one wish: to flee from this country.
 But one was caught, without a will of one's own. ...
 It was close to the limit of endurance what we had to suffer."
-Minna died in 1949.
+She died in 1949.

 Music

 Tell me, can one at all denote thinking and feeling as things entirely separable?
 I cannot imagine a sublime intellect without the ardor of emotion.

 — Webern wrote to Schoenberg (June 1910).
-Theodor Adorno described Webern as "propound[ing] musical expressionism in its strictest sense, ... to such a point that it reverts of its own weight to a new objectivity".
+Theodor W. Adorno described Webern as "propound[ing] musical expressionism in its strictest sense, ... to such a point that it reverts of its own weight to a new objectivity".